erwann-rch/Blitz/README.md

 ## TODO-LIST
 ***
+- [ ] Fix the ValidMoves bug
 - [ ] Make/Undo the moves
 - [ ] AI
 - [ ] Flip the board on each turn (only if mutliplayer)
 - [ ] Multiplayer
 - [ ] Menu of selecting which mode
 - [ ] Special rules in chess (castling / en-passant / pawn promotion)

+## Contributors
+***
+If you are intrested in the project and want to help me I will add you to the list of contirbutors, you just need to send me a message at richier.erwann@gmail.com

 ## Technologies
 ***
 A list of technologies used within the project: